-Illustrations and preliminary line drawings produced in pencil, ink and digital media.
+Illustrations, preliminary line drawings and colour studies produced in pencil, ink, acrylic and digital media.

-Large scale acrylic and oil paintings which incorporate notions related to geometric abstraction, landscape and colour-field painting.
+Large scale mixed media paintings which incorporate notions related to geometric abstraction, landscape and colour-field painting.

 Digital paintings and prints which involve concepts related to geology, geometry and colour theory.

 Installations which involve the process of projection mapping chromo-stereoscopic digital paintings onto 3D printed land terrain models.

 JP Migneco (1989- ) is an artist who lives and works in Malta.
 Migneco completed a Master of Fine Arts (MFA) in Digital Arts degree at the University of Malta before recently completing his first solo exhibition in Valletta.